amm009uk/MultiSensor/README.md

 Once device is connected to your WiFi, find its IP and connect to it.
 User/Password are stored in Multiensor/src/User.h so you can always modify and flash new firmware to change it.

 -------------------------------------------------------------------------------------------------------------
-- I am simply reusing other peoples amazing work for instance the following libraries PubSubClient and WifiManager.
+- I am simply reusing other peoples amazing work for instance the following libraries PubSubClient, WifiManager, RemoteDebug etc.

 - My development environment is Atom with its builtin PlatformIO toolset.
 Its a fantastic build and debug environment.